faisalkhandev/guessGamePackage/readme.md

 If you want to contribute or modify the game:

 git clone https://github.com/faisalkhandev/guessGamePackage.git

 cd guessGamePackage

 npm install

 node guess.js --guess 5

 📝 License
 This project is licensed under the MIT License.

-📌 Created by Faisal Khan 🚀
+📌 Created by Faisal Khan Dev 🚀

-🔍 Keywords for Better SEO
-CLI number guessing game
-Node.js command-line game
-Number guess CLI tool
-Fun terminal games
-npm CLI game
-Guess the number game
-📢 Support
-If you like this package, consider ⭐ starring the repository and sharing it! 😊 For issues or suggestions, open an issue.

-Happy Coding! 🚀